Extreme risk laws allow for the temporary removal of guns from people in crisis.

 At least 25 percent of the grant funding provided to a state by the Extreme Risk Protection Order Act must be used to train law enforcement.
 Funds provided to states may be used toward four key goals in efforts to prevent gun violence:

 - Enhance capacity of law enforcement agencies and courts by providing personnel, training, and resources.

 - Train judges, court personnel, and law enforcement to accurately identify individuals at risk of harming themselves or others with a gun.

 - Develop and implement law enforcement and court protocols, forms, and orders to effectively carry out extreme risk laws.

 - Raise public awareness and understanding of extreme risk laws.

-The Extreme Risk Protection Order Act of 2019 requires qualifying legislation to have an ex-parte process, by which temporary orders can be issued before a full hearing takes place if there’s reasonable cause that a respondent poses a danger to himself or others with a firearm in the near future.
+The Extreme Risk Protection Order Act requires qualifying legislation to have an ex-parte process, by which temporary orders can be issued before a full hearing takes place if there’s reasonable cause that a respondent poses a danger to himself or others with a firearm in the near future.